tomcon/london-vuejs-3-talk/readme.md

 Useful to speed up dev if you're short of time, or want to use this for convenience
 Creates symlinks within your project node_modules folder from your global install

 - also see last slide "Useful Tools & Information"
+Especially ngrok & Vue-socket.io

 ## Real-time results board
 Currently held in a private repo.